i0brendan0/pokeemerald-expanded-1-10-0/README.md

         - Electric - Super effective to Steel
         - Bug - Remove Fairy Resistance - Resist Psychic
         - Poison - Super effective to Bug

+### TODO LIST

+    - TMs 51-120 need descriptions.
+        - Use move descriptions as a base.
+    - New incense items need graphics.
+    - Give player other fossils and set up the conversion process.
+    - Unobtainable Legendary Pokemon need locations.
+        - Reminder to make special moon location for Jirachi.
+        - Reminder to make them respawn if not caught.
+    - Give all Johto starters instead of just one.
+        - Make requirement just to see all Hoenn Pokemon.
+    - Give all Kanto Starters.
+    - Give all Sinnoh Starters.
+    - Give new betamon "Starters" as a kind of elemental monkey thing.
+    - Implement new swarms along with held items.
+    - Modify tutor moves to account for new TMs and potentially add more.
+    - Add Odd Egg event into the game.
+        - Let NPC that gives Wynaut Egg also give out this egg.
+    - Move Mr. Mime and Mime Jr. in the alphabetical Pokedex order.

 ## Changes